 This macabre and melancholy tale could have easily fallen apart with a lesser actress playing Cristina but Denberg was able to convey deep wells of unspoken sadness, sudden shock, bitter anger, and a lust for revenge that turns positively sinister without uttering a single recorded word.
 This is an achievement usually credited to actors of the silent film era and in retrospect, it proves that she had the ability to become a sublime talent given that this was her first and last starring role.

-While watching FRANKENSTEIN CREATED WOMAN again recently I was constantly reminded of Susan Denberg’s personal pitfalls and the unfortunate direction her life took.
+While watching FRANKENSTEIN CREATED WOMAN again recently I was constantly reminded of Denberg’s personal pitfalls and the unfortunate direction her life took.
 It’s impossible to watch Terence Fisher’s film now without wondering if Denberg was unintentionally unlocking her private turmoil during the making of the movie.
 Like Denberg, the character of Cristina is brutalized both emotionally and physically by the men in her life.
-Crude medical practices largely concerned with surface appearances offer her some form of escape from the mediocrity of her existence but it’s fleeting.
+Crude medical practices offer her some form of escape from the psychological pain she’s suffering but it’s fleeting.
 And death, which promises some final peace, ends up betraying her when she’s most vulnerable.
 This phantasmagorical film manages to coincide with the darker aspects of Susan Denberg’s very real existence so that they’ve become eternally intertwined.

-During the movie’s final terrible moments when Doctor Frankenstein attempts to reconcile his relationship with the female monster he created it’s almost too easy to see the real Susan Denberg standing in for the fictional Cristina when she tells the doctor, “I know who I am and I know what I have to do.
+During the movie’s final terrible moments when Doctor Frankenstein attempts to reconcile his relationship with the female monster he created it’s almost too easy to see the real Denberg standing in for the fictional Cristina when she tells the doctor, “I know who I am and I know what I have to do.
 Forgive me.”
 Her dramatic plunge off a cliff into the gloomy waters below is an unforeseen and inauspicious example of how art both reflects life and unconsciously imitates it.
+Denberg may not have thrown herself from a cliff but she ended her career by disspaeraing into

 by Kimberly Lindbergs, originally published at TCM.com on August 2, 2012 and updated in 2020 for Halloween.